MEDIENGARAGE/typo3-piwik-consent-manager/README.md

 1. Create a new content element anywhere on the page and choose YouTube from the new privacy tab:
     <img width="700" alt="new_content_element" src="https://user-images.githubusercontent.com/4928098/172922614-d0fd3aa4-d9df-471f-9dd0-a5f5a57cf79f.png">

 1. Paste the embed markup into text area and choose a consent type to which the element should react.
 React means it will be displayed when the user gives its consent on that type.
-A placeholder image can be set in the image tab.
+The default placeholder image can be overwritten on a per content element basis in the image tab.
     <img width="700" alt="yt_content_element" src="https://user-images.githubusercontent.com/4928098/172923497-a71517cb-1df4-431f-81e6-86b95b08bc70.png">

 1. Login to your [PIWIK Pro](https://piwik.pro) account and navigate to Menu -> Tag Manager.
 Create an asynchronous tag for the chosen consent type (Custom Consent in this example) in order to reload the page when a consent was sent.
 Don't forget to save and publish (or debug to test on production system).